RasaHQ/NLU-training-data/banking/nlu.md

 - I would like to make a transfer
 - I want to transfer money

-# intent:show_accounts <!--The user would like check their accounts.-->
+# intent:show_accounts <!--The user would like to check their accounts.-->

  - please list my accounts
  - please show my accounts